 Boredom

-In inclement weather, chickens that cannot access areas they are accustomed to frequenting (either the run or pasture because they are snow-covered) will quickly get bored, which can lead to feather picking and cannibalism.
+In inclement weather, chickens that cannot access areas they are accustomed to frequenting (either the run or pasture because they are snow-covered) will quickly get bored, which can lead tofeather picking and cannibalism.

 Add Enrichment Activities:

 Add outdoor roosts, logs, stumps, flower pots full of potting soil and dust bathing areas.
 Give the birds a new playground that looks different from their fair-weather run.
 It’ll help them stay out of each others’ way and encourage exercise.
-Try not to rely upon snacks/treats/food for entertainment routinely.
-Cover the run with a roof so they can get out of the coop even in foul weather.
+Try not to rely upon snacks/treats for entertainment.
+A chicken’s primary job is EATING, but they require the nutritional balance from layer feed to support their health.
+Treats, even healthy treats or extras, dilute their diet, creating nutrient imbalance.
+So, use their chicken feed in different presentations, different containers, etc. to keep things interesting.

 You can get a lot of bang for the entertainment buck with this foul weather dust bath hack!